-6. Boston Public Garden
+10. Boston Common and Public Garden

 It’s a classic for a reason!
 Right across Charles Street from Boston Common is the Boston Public Garden.
 The Common’s fancier neighbor boasts seasonal floral plantings, a lovely lagoon, and the Instagram-worthy Make Way for Ducklings statues.